Logiqx/covid-stats/docs/nims-population/README.md

 NHS England commissioned the NHS South, Central and West CSU (which is part of NHS England) to implement a National Immunisation Management Service (NIMS).
 The implementation of NIMS delivers a centralised service for the management of seasonal flu immunisation and clinical cohorts as part of the call / recall service for COVID vaccinations

 NIMS initially received a bulk extract of patient details and demographical data from the PDS.
 Since the initial bulk load, NIMS has been receiving daily updates from the PDS.
-The list of patients is restricted to people currently living in England and where PDS does not have them flagged as deceased.
+The list of patients is restricted to people believed to be living in England and where PDS does not have them flagged as deceased.